Baggage Shipping to United Arab Emirates

 Customers who do not hold a Residence / Employment Visa, or UAE Passport are advised to ensure they do not declare a value exceeding 1000 AED in order to be eligible for duty free clearance.

-Shipments of Personal Effects may also incur a clearance fee of 70 AED, which is paid upon delivery.
+Shipments of Personal Effects may also incur a clearance fee of 70-100 AED depending on the service used, which is paid upon delivery.

 No items will be processed on Fridays but deliveries can take place on Sundays.